+About the exhibition: The thrum of the tide delves into the 20th century story of Te Ana Ru cave, known as ‘the ballroom cave’.
 It has been said that early settlers held Saturday night dances in Te Ana Ru cave until the 1920s, on a re-purposed, winchable kauri floor installed by local timber mill workers.
-The dances are well-known folklore in Huia and Whatipu and it is thought the floor is still in the cave, buried deep under the sand.
+The dances are well-known folklore in Huia and Whatipū and it is thought the floor is still in the cave, buried deep under the sand.

-Presented in Te Uru will be a re-creation of the floor accompanied by a soundscape of subterranean seismic vibrations and taonga puoro captured in Te Ana Ru during the Auckland Regional Parks Artist Residency 2019.
+A re-creation of the moveable floor will be presented in the gallery, accompanied by taonga p?oro by Riki Bennett (Ngāti Pikiao, Ngāti Whakaue, Te Arawa, Ngāti Porou) and a soundscape of subterranean seismic vibrations and captured in Te Ana Ru during the artists’ tenure on the Auckland Regional Parks Artist Residency 2019.

-Image: Jenny Gillam
+Image: Te Ana Ru at sunset, by Jenny Gillam

 Saturday 13 March 2021, 4.30pm